 Dominic Hall, MA, ALM

-Dominic has been the curator of the Warren Anatomical Museum in the Center for the History of Medicine at the Countway Library since 2007.
-As curator, he’s responsible for both managing the historical anatomy and pathology collections of Harvard's legacy medical museum, and developing the modern medical artifact collections associated with the Center's manuscript and archival holdings.
-Dominic’s the primary point of contact for the museum, and is responsible for its acquisitions, loans, collections management, research, outreach, and exhibition.
-One of his chief goals for the museum has been integrating it into the special collections environment at the Countway's Center for the History of Medicine, and orienting the mission of the historical specimen collection into the modern academic community and for greater appreciation by the general public.
+Dominic has been the Manager, Curation and Stewardship, Anatomy and Artifact Collections and the curator of the Warren Anatomical Museum collection in the Center for the History of Medicine at the Countway Library since 2007.
+He’s responsible for both managing the historical anatomy and pathology collections of Harvard's legacy medical museum, and developing the modern medical artifact collections associated with the Center's manuscript and archival holdings.
+Dominic’s the primary point of contact for all museum collections, and is responsible for acquisitions, loans, collections management, research, outreach, and exhibition.
+One of his chief goals for the museum collections has been integrating them into the special collections environment at the Countway's Center for the History of Medicine, and orienting the mission of the historical specimen collection into the modern academic community and for greater appreciation by the general public.